Compiled Bindings

 If you have compiled bindings enabled in the root node (via x:CompileBindings="True"

-) and you either don't want to use compiled binding at a certain position or you hit one of the known limitations, you can use the ReflectionBinding
+) and you either don't want to use compiled binding at a certain position, you can use the ReflectionBinding

 -markup.